scottwrobinson/twentyjs/README.md

 # Twenty

 ## What is it?
 Twenty is a small package to help you get a location (city/region or lat/lon coordinates) from an IP address.
 There are also other utilities, like a function that provides a rough distance between two IP addresses.
-All of this can also be done by specifying the FQDN, like "[stackabuse.com](http://stackabuse.com)" or "google.com".
+All of this can also be done by specifying the FQDN, like "stackabuse.com" or "google.com".

-This tool uses the [ipinfo.io](http://ipinfo.io/) REST service for its data.
+For location data, the [ipinfo.io](http://ipinfo.io/) REST service is used.

+Twenty was created in conjunction with [this article](http://stackabuse.com/how-to-create-a-node-js-cli-application/).

 ## Installation
 Twenty can be installed as a project dependency or global CLI tool: